Japanese language: Sentence structure

 Japanese word order is classified as subject–object–verb.
 Unlike many Indo-European languages, the only strict rule of word order is that the verb must be placed at the end of a sentence (possibly followed by sentence-end particles).
 This is because Japanese sentence elements are marked with particles that identify their grammatical functions.

 The basic sentence structure is topic–comment.
 Once the topic has been stated using the particle (は, wa), it is normally omitted in subsequent sentences, and the next use of wa will change the topic.
 For instance, someone may begin a conversation with a sentence that includes "As for Mx.
 Tanaka, ..." (田中さんは..., Tanaka-san wa...).
 Each person may say a number of comments regarding Tanaka as the topic, and someone could change the topic to Naoko with a sentence including "As for Mx.
 Naoko, ..." (直子さんは..., Naoko-san wa...).

-As these example translations illustrate, a sentence may include a topic, but the topic is not part of sentence's core statement.
+As these example translations illustrate, a sentence may include a topic, but the topic may not be part of the sentence's core statement.
 Japanese is often called a topic-prominent language because of its strong tendency to indicate the topic separately from the subject, and the two do not always coincide.
 That is, a sentence might not involve the topic directly at all.
 To replicate this effect in English, consider "As for Naoko, people are rude."
 The topic, "Naoko," provides context to the comment about the subject, "people," and the sentence as a whole indicates that "people are rude" is a statement relevant to Naoko.
 However, the sentence's comment does not describe Naoko directly at all, and whatever the sentence indicates about Naoko is an inference.
 The topic is not the core of the sentence; the core of the sentence is always the comment.

 In a basic comment, the subject is marked with the particle (が, ga), and the rest of the comment describes the subject.
 For example, in (象が動物だ, Zou ga doubutsu da), ga indicates that "elephant" is the subject of the sentence.
 Context determines whether the speaker means a single elephant or elephants plural.
 The copula the verb "is" (だ, da) ends the sentence, indicating that the subject is equivalent to the rest of the comment.
 Here, doubutsu means animal.
 Therefore, the sentence means "[The] elephant is [an] animal" or "Elephants are animals."
 A basic comment can end in three ways: with the copula da, with a different verb, or with an adjective ending in the kana (い, i).
 A sentence ending might also be decorated with particles that alter the way the sentence is meant to be interpreted, as in "Elephants are animals, you know." (象が動物だよ, Zou ga doubutsu da yo).
 This is also why da is replaced with (です, desu) when the speaker is talking to someone they do not know well: it makes the sentence more polite.